dmitry-merzlyakov/nledger/build.md

 ## Working with Ledger Tests

-Once you have NLedger built on your dev environment, you may run all Ledger tests against them:
+Once you have NLedger built on your dev environment, you may run all Ledger tests against it:

 - Open NLedger Testing Toolkit console (*Contrib\NLTestToolkit\NLTest.cmd*)
 - Follow the instruction on the screen.
 E.g. type *run opt* to run all tests with "opt" in the name;